 Walking is my main method of getting around in cities.
 It’s free, good for your health, and you’ll get a more immersive view and sense of the city and its people.
 Biking is also great and now more than ever, many cities have bike-sharing systems in place where you can pay on-demand to use for a set number of hours.
 The costs here sure beat those of hailing a taxi or Uber.

-By traveling slower, you lessen the need for frequent transportation, thereby incurring less fees.
+By traveling slower, you lessen the need for frequent transportation, thereby incurring fewer fees.
 This allows you to also experience whatever activities you’re engaged in on a way deeper level.
+You’ll be able to relax, visit local neighborhoods that most rushing tourists never get the chance to visit, and even get the chance to rub elbows with the locals!

-EAT: Travel Hacks To Save Money On Food
+How To Save Money While Traveling: Save On Food

 Shopping for local ingredients and cooking for yourself allows you to taste the local cuisine without having to pay the price of a restaurant.
 Shopping for fresh produce will often be a really good deal (except for places like Japan where this is known to be expensive, read why here).
 Another money-saving tip: farmer’s markets often lower the price of their food towards the end of the day.